User Manual

 • color (String): Color code to be used for each event

-1. Click on the + icon in the Actions section in the left panel.
+1. Click the + icon in the Actions section of the left panel.

 3. Create a new SQL Action by entering the following SQL command: